 10. Factor in relaxation time

 That’s Drake Bay… has it made you want to visit?
-It’s one of our absolute favourite travel places, you can just unwind and be fully surrounded by nature.
-It’s the complete opposite to city life, with all emphasis on the beauty of whats around you.
-A phrase we saw on the side of a local wooden boat summed it up nicely… ‘Live Simple, Live Good’.
+It’s one of my absolute favourite travel places, you can just unwind and be fully surrounded by nature.
+It’s the complete opposite to city life, with all emphasis on the beauty of what’s around you.
+A phrase I saw on the side of a local wooden boat summed it up nicely… ‘Live Simple, Live Good’.

-If you have any questions on Drake Bay, including how to get there or booking tours just message or WhatsApp us and we’ll help you out.
+If you have any questions on Drake Bay, including how to get there or booking tours just message or WhatsApp me and I’ll help you out.